Infinex-Labs/Intelligence-OS/CONTRIBUTING.md

 Contributions are accepted under the [Apache License 2.0](LICENSE), the same licence as the project.
 By opening a PR you confirm you have the right to submit the code under it.
 There is no CLA.

+**Don't paste in GPL or AGPL code** — including code an assistant produced by reproducing it.
+This repository's own source being cleanly Apache-2.0 is the one thing keeping the dependency situation in [docs/licensing.md](docs/licensing.md) as simple as it currently is.